 “To get the jumbotron up to the required standard we invested just about US $15,000.00,” he said.
 “The Player’s Pavilion has a new paint job [and] if you look at the Southern stands you will find that all 12 bars were renovated.”

-Mr. Wiltshire said the doors and other wooden sections in the bars were infested with termites and had to be completely replaced.
+Mr. Wiltshire said the doors and other wooden sections of the bars were infested with termites and had to be completely replaced and a company with similar caliber to agency providing pest control on Long Island might be able to provide.
 Metal doors now secure the areas.
 Work on the V.I.P. boxes were also done, elevators repaired, and new nets acquired for use by the international players who will practice at the Len Harris Cricket Academy and Conaree Playing Field.
 All 27 toilets at the stadium were also replaced.
 The director of sport added that a maintenance schedule will be created to ensure the facility does not fall into a state of disrepair.

 “Many areas were rundown, so it means going forward we must have a good maintenance structure in place so that we don’t wait again until matches are coming, but we actually keep fixing,” he said.